 Hepatotoxins manifest their toxicity by one or more mechanisms: periacinal (centrilobular) necrosis, midzonal necrosis, periportal necrosis, cholestasis, biliary hyperplasia, fatty or hydropic change near necrotic zones, or venous occlusion.
 Fatal hepatic insufficiency may result if the initial injury is acute and severe.
 More commonly, the hepatic damage from toxins is subacute or chronic.
 In chronic processes, the longterm result may be cirrhosis.
-Many hepatotoxins, especially those in plants, exert toxic effects on multiple organs, particularly kidneys, lungs, and the GI tract.
+Many hepatotoxins, especially those in plants, exert toxic effects on multiple organs, particularly the kidneys, lungs, and GI tract.

 Definitive diagnosis may be difficult.
 Careful history, inspection of the environment, laboratory evaluations, liver biopsy, or necropsy may be needed to determine the offending agent.
 With acute plant toxicities, evidence of hepatotoxic plants may be seen in the stomach contents or rumen.

 Specific antidotes for hepatotoxins are limited.
 Removal of the animals from the source is essential to decrease additional exposure.
-Administration of an absorbant (eg, activated charcoal) or laxatives (eg, mineral oil, magnesium sulfate) or rumenotomy may decrease absorption of toxic elements in acute poisonings.
+Administration of an absorbent (eg, activated charcoal, mineral oil) or laxatives (eg, mineral oil, magnesium sulfate) or rumenotomy may decrease absorption of toxic elements in acute poisonings.
 These may not be helpful in chronic intoxications (ie, pyrrolizidine alkaloid toxicity), in which the toxic agent has been ingested over weeks to months before signs of toxicosis are evident.
 Supportive care includes correction of electrolyte, metabolic, and glucose disorders via fluid therapy and dietary management.
 Hepatic encephalopathy must be controlled.
 Sunlight should be avoided if photosensitization is present.
 Antimicrobials may be considered to prevent secondary pyoderma.
 Prognosis is guarded and depends on the particular hepatotoxin.

 Chemical and Drug-Related Causes of Toxic Hepatopathy